-Couples who are addicted are often codependent because of underlying, unconscious issues and unhealthy dynamics that play out in the relationship.
+Couples who are addicted to drugs or alcohol are often codependent because of underlying, unconscious issues and unhealthy dynamics that play out in the relationship.
 Codependent people usually have low self-esteem so they seek out ways to make themselves feel better, which often manifests in substance abuse or compulsive caretaking behaviors to help them feel as though they are needed or wanted by the other person.
 For example, a codependent person may make excuses for their partner, such as calling in sick for them when they are hungover.
 These compulsive and ultimately destructive behaviors only serve to perpetuate the addiction because each partner continuously rescues or makes excuses for the other, with the result being that neither partner has to take responsibility for their actions.2

 Warning Signs of Codependency and Substance Abuse in Couples

 People aren’t often aware that they are codependent until they learn about codependency.
 They may think they are acting in ways that are helpful to their partner without realizing that what they are doing is harmful to them both.
 Signs of codependency include:2,3

 - Taking too much responsibility for others.